The Rub On Rails

 First, though, a little about removing a rub rail.
 Boat manufacturers work long hours to make their designs different from competing models.
 This means, unless you can order the same rub rail from the factory that built your boat (and in many cases, this is possible to do), you should accept the fact the new one may not look like the old one.
 That's not a worry.
 Experts stress, however, that the replacement has to have at least the same height as the old rail.
 If it doesn't, parts of the hull will be exposed that weren't before the job began.
 And considering the banging taken by a boat as well as the amount of water the exposed surface comes in contact with, this is a situation best avoided.

 It is important to fill the holes that held the screws/fasteners/rivets with sealant such as 3M5200.
 Do not use the same holes to attach the new rub rail because the integrity can't be trusted.
 Before drilling new holes, let the sealant cure.
-Drying time will be dependent on the temperature.
+Drying time will be dependent on the temperature and the product.
 New holes will need to be drilled every 6"-8".
 Some of the rub rail replacements will have holes pre-drilled so it will be necessary to line up the new rail on the hull so as not to drill into an earlier hole.
 This is also the point where you need to look at how the old rub rail was attached.